buildo/wiro/README.md

 ## RPC?

 Wiro exposes operations to manipulate data using HTTP as a transport protocol.

-This is sometimes referred to as "WYGOPIAO": What You GET Or POST Is An Operation, and it's closly related to RPC.
+This is sometimes referred to as *WYGOPIAO*: What You GET Or POST Is An Operation, and it's closly related to RPC.

 ## Example